Project Updates

 • Iman has finalized the initial detection of the urination cycle using a thermistor in the urine collection cup.

-• The team was also lucky enough to present their progress so far at NEBEC 2025 hosted by NYU Tandon School of Engineering!
+• The team was also fortunate enough to present their progress so far at NEBEC 2025 hosted by NYU Tandon School of Engineering!